Events and Activities

 Location: Multiple locations across the Sacramento State University campus

-Maps: A map of the One Book Exhibits will be available to download here in March 2013.
+Maps: A map of the One Book Exhibits is available to download here.

 Borrowing from the playbook of the reality TV shows The Amazing Race and 30 Days, the One Book Program introduces the “The One Book Campus Tour Exhibits & the Amazing 30 Days Race” contest.
 Over the 30 days in the month of April, students are encouraged to explore various parts of the campus that may be completely unfamiliar to see the displays created by the many important and vital Departments and Programs on campus.
 Inspired by the One Book, each display will help students learn about the campus and consider the One Book from many perspectives.